 Remember, the choice you make in hiring a Phoenix family law attorney will greatly impact the outcome of your divorce proceedings.
 We help clients navigate complicated family law and divorce issues such as unmarried step-parent rights.
 Contact Arizona Law Group in Arizona today at 602-548-3400.

-We have many attorney offices with family and divorce lawyer in Phoenix and surrounding areas.
-Arizona Law Group has been serving Maricopa County, Pinal County, and all of Arizona since 2004.
-We have office locations in Phoenix, Scottsdale, Chandler, Glendale, Mesa, Peoria, Tempe, and Gilbert so please visit us at the location that is closest to you.
+We have many attorney offices with family and divorce lawyers in Phoenix and surrounding areas.
+If you’re searching for a “family law attorney near me,” Arizona Law Group has been proudly serving Maricopa County, Pinal County, and all of Arizona since 2004.
+With office locations in Phoenix, Scottsdale, Chandler, Glendale, Mesa, Peoria, Tempe, and Gilbert, we invite you to visit the location that is most convenient for you.

 What Is Common Law Marriage?